 Today's Homeowner looks at dozens of datapoints on moving companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 If you're moving to a different home in Waukesha, choose a local company.
 They will be more familiar with the area and could offer you faster service.
-If you're moving to Waukesha from afar, a national company is best, as they have more tools and experience to handle cross-country moves.
+If you're moving to Waukesha from afar, a national company is best, as they have more experience moving large numbers of items across the country.

-The ideal time to book your move is four to six weeks beforehand.
-If you book later, you may pay more and have a harder time finding available movers.
+The best time to book your move is four to six weeks in advance.
+If you book later, you may have a harder time finding available movers, or pay more for their services.

-The average annual high in Waukesha can get up to 54°F, and the area is in the middle third of the country when it comes to daily rainfall.
+The average annual high in Waukesha can get up to 54°F, and the area is in the middle third of the country for daily rainfall.
 Winters here yield rather high snowfall.

 Waukesha's cost of living index is 116.5.
 This figure considers mortgage or rent payments, food, childcare, transportation, and other essential expenses.
 (100.0 is the national average.)